 Mitochondria are the ‘energy powerhouse of the cell’ that convert the foods we eat to usable energy our body uses to fuel life sustaining reactions within cells, our daily activities and athletic performance 1-4.
 While energy production capability and muscle performance might seem to be more relevant to sports, it also equally important for achievement and maintenance of health throughout the life span.
 In this article I will describe how chronological aging affects our mitochondria, its implications and the ins-and-outs of a new type of supplements marketed at “exercise mimetics”.

-Testosterone deficiency and treatment is a very misunderstood and controversial topic, both among scientists, regulatory agencies (such as the FDA and EMA), doctors and the popular media.
+Testosterone deficiency and treatment is a very misunderstood and controversial topic among scientists, regulatory agencies (such as the FDA and EMA) and doctors, as well as the popular media.

 The ultimate goal of this consensus conference was to document what is true or untrue about testosterone deficiency and testosterone therapy, to the best degree possible based on existing scientific and clinical evidence.

 There were 18 experts from 11 countries on 4 continents.
 Specialties included urology, endocrinology, internal medicine, diabetology, and basic science research.
 Experts were invited on the basis of extensive clinical experience with testosterone deficiency and its treatment and/or research experience.

 The final consensus on several key issues related to testosterone therapy was published in the form of 9 resolutions – i.e. facts – coupled with expert comments , which I summarize here….

 January 7th 2016, the new 2015 Dietary Guidelines for Americans were released: http://health.gov/dietaryguidelines/2015/guidelines/